MattSzymonski/Pill-Engine-Website/README.md

 # Pill Engine Website

-This is a combined landing page, guide and code documentation for Pill Engine as a single deployable website.
+This is a combined landing page, guide and code documentation for Pill project as a single deployable website.

 ## Development